 The pavilion also has a model train that children enjoy watching.

-The Biergarten Restaurant features a German band that small children seem to enjoy.
+The Biergarten Restaurant features a German band that gets surprisingly high marks with small children.

 Epcot's Italy Pavilion - Sergio the juggler